01 of 09

-The aluminum pans we will be using need to fit inside the grill covering no more than half the grill.
+The aluminum pans need to fit inside the grill, covering no more than half the grill.
 These are the water and drip pan.

 05 of 09

-Now, place the pork... roast on the cooking grate of the grill, directly over the drip pan and as far from the fire as possible (which is probably not very far).
-Place it fat side down.
-We want to cook this pork with indirect heat, so it can't be sitting over the burning charcoal.
+- Place the pork roast on the cooking grate of the grill, directly over the drip pan, fat side down, and as far from the fire as possible (which is probably not very far).
+The goal is to cook this pork with indirect heat, so it can't be sitting over the burning charcoal.

 06 of 09

-After about 4 hours and as the internal temperature rises above 150 degrees F/65 degrees C it is time to wrap the pork.
-By this time it will have absorbed all the smoke it is going to get and we need the temperature to rise faster while holding in moisture.
+After about 4 hours of cooking time, the internal temperature will rise above 150 F/65 C. It is time to wrap the pork.
+By this time, it will have absorbed all the smoke it is going to get and the temperature needs to rise faster while holding in moisture.
 Wrap the roast tightly in a double layer of aluminum foil and place it on the grill.
-Once again check to make sure that the fire is burning well and that the grill's temperature is around 250 degrees F/120 degrees C. There is no need to... add additional wood chunks at this point.
+Check to make sure that the fire is burning well and that the grill's temperature is around 250 F/120 C. There is no need to add additional wood chunks at this point.

-Do keep the water pan full.
-This water pan has not only been keeping the moisture in the grill high, but also acting as a heat sink to help keep the temperature inside the grill level.
+Keep the water pan full.
+This water pan has not only been keeping the moisture in the grill high, but also acts to keep the temperature inside the grill level.

-Continue cooking for another hour or until the internal temperature of the meat reaches 185 degrees F/85 degrees C. Of course pork is considered cooked at 145 degrees F/63 degrees C, but barbecue requires much higher temperatures to ensure tenderness and flavor.Continue to 7 of 9 below.
+Continue cooking for another hour or until the internal temperature of the meat reaches 185 F/85 C. Pork is considered cooked at 145 F/63 C, but barbecue requires much higher temperatures to ensure tenderness and flavor.Continue to 7 of 9 below.

 07 of 09

-After about 5 hours the temperature of the meat should start getting close to our target temperature (185 degrees F/85 degrees C).
-Now we want to keep an eye on the temperature.
-Check the temperature with an accurate meat thermometer.
+After about 5 hours, the temperature of the meat should start getting close to our target temperature (185 F/85 C).
+Check the meat with an accurate meat thermometer.
 Push the temperature probe into the pork roast as close to the center of the meat as possible.

-One of the rules of barbecue is that there are no rules.
-Sometimes a pork butt can be stubborn and refuse to reach temperature in the time it should.
-It will eventually... get there if you keep the heat up.
-One option is to abandon the grill for the oven.
-Since we are no longer smoking you can transfer the roast to your indoor oven, set at 250 degrees F/120 degrees C. It is possible, if you become pressed for time, to set that temperature higher, but if you have followed these steps you should reach the target temperature as estimated.
+If the pork is not reaching the right temperature, you can either keep cooking on the grill or move to the indoor oven, set at 250 F/120 C. It is possible, if you become pressed for time, to set that temperature higher, but if you have followed these steps you should reach the target temperature as estimated.
 Once the roast as reached temperature it is time to pull it out for shredding.Continue to 8 of 9 below.

 08 of 09

-Pulling pork can be a bit of a time-consuming process, but one well worthwhile.
+Pulling pork can be a bit of a time-consuming process.
 When we started with this pork butt it was loaded with fat, gristle and bone.
 Much of the fat has turned to a liquid and the connective tissues broken down, but there are still some things in here that we don't want to eat.
-As you shred the pork, pick out these things so you are left with a pile of delicious meat.
+As you shred the pork, remove any bones and bits that remain.

-We want to keep the pork as hot as we can while it is shredded.
-For this reason, a good pair of... insulated food gloves are great.
-Start by tearing the meat into smaller and smaller chunks, dividing it up and removing the bone and undesirable parts.
+Keep the pork as hot as possible while it is shredded.
+Use a good pair of insulated food gloves.
+Start by tearing the meat into smaller and smaller chunks, dividing it up, and removing the bone and undesirable parts.
 A pair of forks or meat claws can be very helpful with this task.
 Continue shredding until all the meat is reduced to strands.

 09 of 09

 Smoked pulled pork is an amazing thing.
 So many wonderful recipes can be made with it.
-Of course the traditional method for serving pulled pork in as a sandwich, on plain white buns with coleslaw on top.
+A traditional method for serving pulled pork is as a sandwich, on plain white buns with coleslaw on top.

-Pick a good slaw, with just a hint of tartness and the pork will pop out and it will be delicious.
+Pick a good slaw, with just a hint of tartness.
 Sauce can be added before or when the pork is served.
 Often it is best to provide sauce on the side and let people add it if they want.
-Good pulled pork is perfect on its own, but many people expect... barbecue sauce with it.
+Good pulled pork is perfect on its own, but many people expect barbecue sauce with it.